oshawkat/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

-Though the more complex models I experimented with required changes to reduce overfitting (eg dropout, L2 regularization), this simple model did not require it for the 5 epochs on which it was trained.
+Though the more complex models I experimented with required changes to reduce overfitting (eg dropout, L2 regularization), this simple model did not require it for the 3 epochs on which it was trained but increasing the number of epochs results in overfitting

 #### 3. Model parameter tuning